-If you are reading this blog post, it means you are looking to grow your coaching or online business by building an email list.
-One of the ways to do this is to grow your email list using a lead magnet also known as an opt-in freebie.
+Reading this blog post means you are looking to grow your coaching or online business by building an email list.
+One of the ways to do this is to grow your email list using a lead magnet, also known as an opt-in freebie.

 Email marketing continues to be an effective marketing strategy.
 Emails still hold the potential to convert prospects into paying clients over time.
 Thus generating a constant flow of ideal clients.
-Having an email list also means you have direct access to your prospective clients at any time.
+Having an email list also means you can directly access prospective clients anytime.

 This is priceless.

 Unlike other platforms like Facebook and Instagram, you are in direct control of your list and are not subject to their changing terms and conditions.

 Over time, as you continue to nurture your list (by consistently providing value), you will grow the know, like, and trust factors.
 This creates a seamless bridge between a reader and a paying client.

 To start building your email list, you need to give something of value in exchange for an email address.
 It is not enough to ask someone to join your email list to receive your weekly newsletter.
 To grow your email list, you need to attract people with a compelling offer.